Walterowuor/data-science-roadmap/README.md

 _**Conclusion**_

 By following the steps outlined above, Sprint can create a machine learning model that can be used to predict which customers are at risk of churning.
 This information can then be used to develop targeted marketing and retention strategies.

+Measuring the Success of Instagram TV (IGTV): A Data-Driven Analysis of User Engagement and Growth Measuring IGTV Success

+Wondering how to measure the success of IGTV, Instagram's long-form video feature?
+Well, it's a mix of quantitative and qualitative metrics.

+Quantitative metrics are numbers, like:

+Views: How many times have people watched your IGTV videos?
+Watch time: How long do people spend watching your IGTV videos on average?
+Likes, comments, and shares: How many people are interacting with your IGTV content?
+Uploads: How many videos are people uploading to IGTV?
+Monetization (if applicable): How much ad revenue or subscription revenue is IGTV generating?
+Qualitative metrics are more about what people are saying and feeling, like:

+User feedback: What do users like and dislike about IGTV?
+What features would they like to see?
+App store ratings and reviews: What are people saying about IGTV in the app store?
+Engagement funnel analysis: How many people are discovering IGTV videos, watching them, and interacting with them?
+Competitive analysis: How does IGTV compare to other long-form video platforms?
+Ultimately, the best way to measure the success of IGTV is to consider both quantitative and qualitative metrics.
+This will help you understand how IGTV is performing overall and identify areas for improvement.

+Here are some additional tips for measuring IGTV success in a casual way:

+Track how people are finding and watching your videos.
+This can help you optimize your content discovery features and recommendations.
+See what types of content, creators, and features people are engaging with the most.
+This can help you create more engaging and relevant IGTV experiences.
+Don't just focus on short-term metrics like daily or weekly views.
+Instead, track IGTV's performance over time to see how it's impacting user growth, engagement, and retention.
+By continuously measuring and analyzing IGTV performance, you can make informed decisions to improve the platform for both users and creators.